Park effects: Calculations

-These calculations give a fPF on a scale of one, meaning one is league average and every decimal above/below one corresponds to one percent above/below league average.
-Ex.
-A fPF of 1.20 means offense, based on runs, is expected to be 20% increased; and vice verse, a fPF of 0.80 results in offense expected to be decreased by 20%.
+These calculations give fPF on a scale of 1, meaning that 1 is the league average and every hundredth (0.01) above or below 1 corresponds to one percent above or below the league average.
+For example, an fPF of 1.20 means that offense, based on runs, is expected to be 20% increased; and, vice versa, a fPF of 0.80 means that offense is expected to be decreased by 20%.